Martchus/PKGBUILDs/README.md

 profile.
 For instance, patches for `mingw-w64-qt5-base` are managed at [github.com/Martchus/qtbase](https://github.com/Martchus/qtbase).

-I usually create a dedicated branch for each version, eg. `5.10.1-mingw-w64`.
+I usually create a dedicated branch for each version, e.g. `5.10.1-mingw-w64`.
 It contains all the patches based on Qt 5.10.1.
-When doing fixes later on, I usually preserve the original patches and create a new branch, eg.
+When doing fixes later on, I usually preserve the original patches and create a new branch, e.g.
 `5.10.1-mingw-w64-fixes`.

 So in this case it would make sense to contribute directly there.
 To fix an